Bluejacking Seminar abstract and report.

 Introduction to Bluejacking

-Bluejacking does not include the exchange of pictures (vCards do not contain photographs), nor does it involve other non-TEXT objects.
+Bluejacking does not include the exchange of pictures (vCards do not contain photographs) or other non-TEXT objects.

 The senders will usually remain anonymous because no personal information is sent along with the message.